-Visit Gyeongbokgung Palace Guide (Top things to do + how to get there)
+Gyeongbokgung Palace Guide (things to do + how to get there)

-If you’re planning a trip to Seoul in South Korea, Gyeongbokgung Palace should be on your top five places to visit!
+If you’re planning a trip to Seoul, Gyeongbokgung Palace should be on your top five places to visit!

-Gyeongbokgung Palace is one of the five grand royal palaces in Seoul and in my 28 places to visit in Seoul.
+Gyeongbokgung Palace is one of the five grand royal palaces in Seoul and the biggest.

-Gyeongbokgung Palace is an incredible time hop into the rich history and incredible architecture from the Joseon dynasty.
-Wherever I walked, I couldn’t help but gasp “wow.”
+Make sure to visit for a time hop into the rich history and architecture from the Joseon dynasty.

-Here’s a comprehensive Gyeongbokgung Palace guide, including its history, admission costs, opening hours, top sites to do, nearby attractions, travel tours and how to get to Gyeongbokgung Palace.
+Here’s a comprehensive Gyeongbokgung Palace guide, including its history, entrance fee, opening hours, what to do, nearby attractions, travel tours and how to go to Gyeongbokgung Palace.

 It’s a must for a short trip or one day in Seoul itinerary.